Free Ad-Supported Streaming TV (FAST)

 Why is FAST Important?

 Free ad-supported streaming TV (FAST) is a relatively new distribution model for content.
-While early movers in the established SVOD market got their start in the mid-2000s (Think Netflix and Hulu, who both launched their first SVOD streaming services in 2007), today’s well-established FAST platforms are much newer (e.g. Pluto TV est. 2014 or Sling TV est. 2015).
+While early movers in the established SVOD market got their start in the mid-2000s (Think Netflix and Hulu, who both launched their first SVOD streaming services in 2007), FAST is a much more recent OTT trend.
+Today’s well-established FAST platforms launched in the mid-2010s (e.g. Pluto TV est. 2014 or Sling TV est. 2015).

 But despite their newcomer status, FAST platforms are growing in popularity and adding millions of new viewers every month.